The Short Cut

-It's true that the best way to get better is to spend time with the soccer ball on your own, improve your touch and skills with the ball by playing soccer day in and day out in pick up games, juggling and knocking the ball against a wall.
-This is crucial an attribute of every great player: they love to play and spend time with the ball on their own so they can get better.
+It's true that the best way to get better is to spend time with the soccer ball on your own, improve your touch and skills with the ball by playing soccer day in and day out in pick up games, juggling on your own, and knocking the ball against a wall.
+Training on your own with the ball is crucial to become a great soccer player.

 However, there is actually one short cut to getting better at soccer: play with older and, most importantly, play with players who are better than you are.